COOKING TIPS – QUALITY MEATS

 Stew: toss desired meat in flour.
 Heat small amount of oil in pot, brown meat and sliced onions together.
 Add white wine, carrots, celery, and vegetable of your choice.
 Then, add chicken stock and can of tomatoes.
 Simmer for 1-½ hours.

 Baby Back Ribs: place ribs in pan, cover with half parts water and orange juice.
 Cover with aluminum foil.
 Bake at 350 degrees oven for 1 hour.
 Then, uncover foil, drain liquid, and brush with barbeque sauce.
-Bake uncovered for additional 30 minutes.
+Bake these quality meats uncovered for additional 30 minutes.

 Porchetta or Pork Loin Roast: (Pre-heated oven 350) Requires approx. 20 minutes per pound or the internal temperature reaches 155 degrees.